sjbitcode/djangocon-us-2022-notes/notes/herding-your-database-queries.md

 ## Herding your database queries
 ### by Ilya Bass
 ---
-## Hearding your Database Queries by Ilya Bass

 - ORM is awesome
 - Book object, Author FK relation
-  - `book.author` can execute a db query, unless you did something like select_relateed
+  - `book.author` can execute a db query, unless you did something like `select_related`
   - db will cache the result, so no big deal!
   - lots of code spawns lots of queries without realizing
 - sometimes problem is more subtle